U.S. Embassy Montevideo, Uruguay - MTV

 Sending documents to the U.S. Embassy in Uruguay

-If you need to send us any documents, please DO NOT mail them to us directly.
+If you need to send us any documents, DO NOT mail them to us directly.
 Instead, visit ais.usvisa-info.com and ask for information on courier services.
 Please do not send any original documents to us; only send photocopies via courier or mail.
 You may bring original documents (plus a photocopy for the consulate’s files) to your visa interview.

 Rescheduling or cancelling your interview